National Contingency Commercial Litigation Attorneys

 Each accident case that occurs is unique, and truck accidents are no exception.
 Since truck accidents involve a higher degree of unique circumstances, this can make it hard to pin down exactly how long it will take to litigate a commercial truck accident.
 However, if your evidence is strong enough, the truck accident claim will be settled quickly before it goes to court.
 In general, depending on the accident and the severity of the injuries, you can expect the litigation to take up to six months before a final settlement is reached.
 It is important to note that insurers sometimes drag behind on processing claims, but with patience and the right representation, justice will be served.
 The best way to speed up the litigation process in truck accidents is to get a medical examination as soon as possible after your accident and to follow all healthcare instructions.
 This will allow your legal representation to have valuable evidence to use while they litigate on your behalf.

 The “Reptile” approach to litigation actually has nothing to do with snakes or lizards.
 As it turns out, using the Reptile method means getting jurors to react out of fear rather than logic when rendering a verdict.
 The term “Reptile Theory” was coined in the writings of neurophysiologist of Paul D. Maclean in the 1950s.
-The reptile theory is now being used by lawyers to make the jury dislike the defendant so strongly that they will award a plaintiff a large amount of damages.
+The reptile theory is now being used by attorneys to make the jury dislike the defendant so strongly that they will award a plaintiff a large amount of damages.
 Litigators should prepare their clients for questions that incorporate the Reptile strategy during deposition.
 In Reptile method depositions, the defense will primarily rely on motions to hopefully convince the judge to exclude the Reptile theory.
-Using this tactic can be a very clever way to win a significant settlement.
+Using this tactic can be a very clever way to win a significant settlement or dismiss the case entirely depending on who is utilizing this approach.
 As it turns out, there are very few limitations to how and when the Reptile Theory can be used.

 Experienced Contingency Attorneys Across the Country

-Our commercial litigation attorneys level the playing field.
+Our commercial litigation attorneys’ level the playing field.
 If you are a small or mid-sized company that has a substantial claim against another company, please contact the Contingency Commercial Litigation lawyers at McCune Law Group.
 We’ve recovered millions in settlements or verdicts on behalf of government entities, shareholders, businesses, consumer classes, and more.
-Among our greatest successes are those against Fortune 500 organizations , including Wells Fargo Bank and Hyundai Motors.
+Among our greatest successes are those against Fortune 500 organizations, including Wells Fargo Bank and Hyundai Motors.
 Still not sure if you need a contingency law firm or an LFC?
-The experienced contingency attorneys at McCune Law Group can help walk you through the contingency process, so you have all the facts before deciding.
+The experienced contingency Commercial Litigation attorneys at McCune Law Group can help walk you through the contingency process, so you have all the facts before deciding.